 Why should you care about the bacteria in your pet’s mouth?

-Q: What’s the difference between gingivitis and periodontal disease?
+On Thursday, we will discuss the difference between gingivitis and periodontal disease.
+Stay tuned!